jfbrennan/retchful/README.md

 `futch.get(url[, options])` Sends an HTTP "GET" for all resources.
 Get a specific resource by setting the `id` option.
 Optionally attach query params by setting `params` in options.

 `futch.save(url[, options])` Sends an HTTP "POST" if there is no id.
-If there is and id, then it'll "PUT".
+If there is an id, then it'll "PUT".
 If id has a different name, configure that using the `idAttribute` option.

 `futch.delete(url, {id})` Sends an HTTP "DELETE".
 You must include the id option.

 `url` A string.
 Do not include the id of the resource; it will be taken from options.
-Ending in `/` is okay.
+Ending with or without `/` is okay.

 `options` Pass-through to fetch's [init](https://developer.mozilla.org/en-US/docs/Web/API/WindowOrWorkerGlobalScope/fetch#Parameters) with a few things to be aware of: